Wave Books: Wave Books Poetry Bus Tour 2006

 Poetry Bus Tour was a literary event sponsored by Wave Books in 2006.
 It featured a tour of contemporary poets, traveling by a forty-foot Biodiesel bus, who stopped to perform in fifty North American cities over the course of fifty days.

 Wave's Annual Poetry Festival 2011: Poetry in Translation

-Wave Books presented three days of poetry in translation November 4–6, 2011, with the help of the Henry Art Gallery at the University of Washington.
+Every two years from 2009-2013 Wave Books presented three days of poetry.
+It held three days of poetry in translation November 4–6, 2011, with the help of the Henry Art Gallery at the University of Washington.
 The event featured film screenings, art exhibitions, lectures, discussions and readings with featured poets and translators.

+Book design

+Wave books are published with simple covers, lacking the marketing blurbs common in the publishing world.
+Its translations avoid the use of facing pages of original and translated text, and the translation of Olio includes foldout, detachable pages.

+In 2021 Wave began producing its first audiobooks that are recorded as read by the author in a live audience setting.